pippinbarr/lets-play-ancient-greek-punishment-ui-edition/process/to-do.md

 - Language pass of course
 - Sound
-- Dialog positions?
+- Have each subsequent peck appear directly over the Prometheus dialog

 # Mobile

-- Mostly rely on the work done for Love and focusing on UI that is narrow.
+- ~~Mostly rely on the work done for Love and focusing on UI that is narrow.
 Limit it to one app at a time, possibly by faking a home screen instead of a desktop.
 This would mean needing to reload the page since you won't be able to exit any of these games.
-More thought probably required.
+More thought probably required.~~

+- Alter Danaids design to allow touch only input (e.g. eliminate need for mouseout)
+- For mobile change activation of icons to single touch (e.g. like an app, also because dblclick doesn't seem to translate to mobile)
+- Figure out how to have any given app take the full width of the screen for narrow screens (e.g. mobile)
+- Do I need to worry about landscape mode?
+I would rather not - let's see how hideous it is (can always pop up a message telling them to stop it)